LukeShead/Procedures-and-protocols/README.md

 By having a regular update on a public domain, it means that any needs for keeping information can be catered for as well as this it means that the work will remain safe and cannot be copied as it is covered by the copyright act.

+If there is not internet to upload work then follow these steps instead

+* Turn on systen and log in
+* Open up another text editor e.g. Microsoft Word
+* Write down information that you want to update
+* Save it on a reliable storage device
+* Wait until internet connection is made
+* Copy and paste information into repo and confirm

 These procedures are all used to cover different potential vulnerabilities that a system can have, the different stages can only be bypassed if certain procedures are already met, for example unless an ID card is present, the door will not be unlocked.
 This shows how by having simple security procedures, a company can keep themeselves much safer.

 ## Increasing security in the business
+###### This section is about different ways that Reboot Games can use in order to increase security within the business.

 ### Network security